saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/hdbnewcon1.jpg">

 * Note that the aliases for the S/4HANA appliance can be found in the hosts file on your Windows client.
-If you want to have a look at this, in the Windows' File Explorer go to the folder path shown below.
+If you want to have a look at this, in the Windows' File Explorer go to the folder path shown below and open the Hosts file in Notepad.

 ```
 C:\Windows\System32\drivers\etc